28Smiles/SAS-AIED2020/README.md

 # SAS-AIED2020
-The repository for the AIED Conference 2020
+The repository for the AIED Conference 2020.
+The Code quality is really bad and does not use the full power of the new transformers api.
+If creating something simmilar please use the Hugginface Trainer.

+The Code allows you to train a model with the tested hyperparameters on the full dataset.

 ## Prerequisites
 Install the following dependencies: